dougeby/IntuneDocs/intune/certificates-digicert-configure.md

 5. From the **Profile type** drop-down list, select **PKCS certificate**.

-6. On the **PKCS Certificate** pane, configure parameters with the values from the following table.
+6. In the **PKCS Certificate** pane, configure parameters with the values from the following table.
 These values are required to issue PKCS certificates from a DigiCert CA, through Intune Certificate Connector.

    |PKCS certificate parameter | Value | Description |
    | --- | --- | --- |